isomerpages/nlb-exhibitions/_current-exhibitions/Singapore Alcove.md

 <h3><strong>Lepak Landscapes: Life and Leisure in Singapore</strong></h3>
 <blockquote>
 <p><em>Lepak Landscapes</em> just got better!</p>
-<p>​</p>
-<p>Refreshed personality quiz.
+<p><strong>Refreshed personality quiz.
 More digital&nbsp;storybooks.
-New book recommendations.
+New book recommendations.</strong> All
-All waiting for you at the Central Public Library!</p>
+waiting for you at the Central Public Library!</p>
 </blockquote>
 <p>What comes to mind when you hear<em> Lepak?</em>
 </p>